anthayes92/Python-Projects/README.md

 # Python Examples
-Examples of Professional and Personal projects in Python
+Examples of personal and pofessional projects in Python

 # Quantum state learning (in StrawberryFields)